Ludwig von Milewski

 Ludwig von Milewski, also Ludwig Milewsky (24 August 1825 – 10 May 1849), was a Polish painter.
 He was shot dead on a barricade as a leader of revolutionary street fighters in the 1849 May uprising in Düsseldorf.

 Life

 Milewski was born in Kalisz, Congress Poland.
 Little is known about his life.
-Between 1844 to 1845 he had studied painting with Karl Ferdinand Sohn.
+Between 1844 and 1845 he had studied painting with Karl Ferdinand Sohn.
 Sohn was one of the teachers at the Kunstakademie Düsseldorf who, together with their students, took part in the events during the German revolutions of 1848-1849.
 For example, he had designed an allegorical Germania statue for the "Festival of German Unity", which was organised by the Democrats on 6 August 1848 on Friedrichsplatz in Düsseldorf.